Chevy Cobalt Years To Avoid

 • 2008 Chevrolet Cobalt

-2005 Chevrolet Cobalt Problems
+2005 Chevrolet Cobalt Common Problems

 The 2005 model had a quirky floor console transmission shifter, often making the key get stuck.
 Consumer feedback highlighted potential ignition module or coil failures.
 Brake systems faced issues due to contaminated brake fluid.
-Cold starts?
-They came with an unsettling rattle courtesy of a defective timing chain tensioner.

-2006 Chevrolet Cobalt Problems
+2006 Chevrolet Cobalt Common Problems

-2007 Chevrolet Cobalt Problems
+2007 Chevrolet Cobalt Common Problems

 2007 was a year to forget.
 Owners lamented over pricey technical glitches and subpar build quality.
 Reports of the 2007 Cobalt stalling mid-journey without warning were not uncommon.
 Power steering issues persisted, with replacements setting owners back by a hefty $800.

-2008 Chevrolet Cobalt Problems
+2008 Chevrolet Cobalt Common Problems

 • 2005 Chevy Cobalt